vietjtnguyen/gimp-image-labeling-toolbox/README.md

 3. Loads the label `.mat` file (see `loadLabelMat`).
 The toolbox looks for this at `/path/to/label-mat/my-image.mat`.
 4. Loads the comment associated with the image (see `loadComment`).
 The toolbox finds this file at `/path/to/comment-txt/my-image.txt`.

+The `/label-mat` folder contains the `.mat` array files that store the labels themselves.
+The `/comment-txt` folder contains text files (simple UTF-8 text files) that have the per-image comments.
+A text file per-image is *optional*; the folder could be empty to begin with.

+The `/label-img` folder has no functional purpose.
+If one saves the label image using the `Save PNG Label` button then the `.png` file will end up there.
+Note that these label *images* cannot be read from because the color map used to generate them is *not* saved with the image file.
+This is not a problem for `.mat` files because those contain the actual integer labels and thus do not need translation (until they are loaded again into a label image).

 ### Example

 ```